Become a

 Membership Overview

-• Olympic Housing Trust is a membership-based organization.
+• Olympic Housing Trust is a membership-based organization

-• Members may be either individuals or businesses.
+• Members may be either individuals or businesses

-• All members are allowed to vote on who joins the Board of Trustees, which ensures that the organization has community input and oversight.
+• All general members are allowed to vote on who joins the Board of Trustees, which ensures that the organization has community input and oversight.

 • Members are invited to an annual meeting to learn about how the organization is growing.